Botrychium minganense Victorin

 Botrychium minganense populations occur on tribal, state, federal, and other land ownerships.
 While many of the populations occur on state and federal land, few if any occur in areas that are formally protected.
 In 2009, survey work will continue in portions of the Chippewa Plains, Nashwauk Uplands, and Border Lakes subsections, all of which have potential for new discoveries of B. minganense.

 Chadde, S., and G. Kudray.
 2001.
-Conservation Assessment for Botrychium minganense (Mingan Moonwort).
-United States Forest Service, Eastern Region, Milwaukee, Wisconsin.
+Conservation assessment for Botrychium minganense (Mingan Moonwort).
+U.S. Forest Service, Eastern Region, Milwaukee, Wisconsin.
+Accessed 9 April 2009.

 Farrar, D. R. 2006.
 Moonwort (Botrychium) Systematics.